r-universe-org/help/README.md

 The build system may also add some keywords automatically based on analysis of the package, including the names of system libraries that the package links to, or language tags like `c++` or `openmp`.

-## How are the dependencies / dependents calculated ?
+## How are the dependencies / dependents calculated?

 Both are calculated using transitive (recursive) strong dependencies, hence this includes both direct and indirect dependencies.
 Or in practical terms: other packages that need to be installed at minimum to be able to use the target package.

 At package build time, we use `tools::package_dependencies(pkg, recursive = TRUE)` to derive the list of hard dependencies and store this in the database.
 R-base packages are not included.
 The `dependencies` value is simply the size of this list.
 The `dependents` value is the opposite: this is the number of packages in R-universe which list the target package as one of its dependencies.

-## How is the package-rank score calculated>
+## How is the package-rank score calculated?

 The exact algorith is very much WIP and will change.
 Right now it is a combination of: